ilkkamtk/WSK/Week3/07-validation.md

     ...
     ```

-3. Test the endpoint with Postman or VSC REST Client
+1. Test the endpoint with Postman or VSCode REST Client
     - Try to send invalid data and verify that the validation works as expected

 ## Assignment 7, Input validation and error handling

-1. Continue your existing Express app and create a new branch `Assignment7` from `main`
+1. Continue your existing Express app and create a new branch `assignment7` from `main`
 1. Implement error handler middleware
-    - Use the error handler in your controllers instead of "hard-coded" sending error responses
+    - Use the error handler in your controllers instead of sending "hard-coded" error responses
 1. Implement proper server-side validation and sanitization for all input data
     - Use [express-validator](https://express-validator.github.io/docs/)
     - Specify the validation rules for each field in the request bodies